shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 Legacy OpenCV contributed object trackers
 -----------------------------------------

-Note regarding more recent versions of OpenCV.
-The object tracking code is currently being updated and refactored.
+Note regarding more recent versions of the OpenCV library.
+The object tracking code within OpenCV is currently being updated and refactored.
 The legacy contributed object trackers have been moved into an ``OpenCV.legacy`` library.
 The **spyglass** module as posted, currently still specifies the original hooks.

 Provisioning the Outpost
 ------------------------